ansys/pyaedt/doc/source/Resources/User_Guide.rst

 With Variable Manager, you can create advanced equations and manage them through PyAEDT.

-While you can set or get the variable value using the application setter and getter, you can access the ``variable_manager`` object for a more comprehensive set of functions:
+While you can set or get the variable value using the app's setter and getter, you can access the ``variable_manager`` object for a more comprehensive set of functions:

 .. code:: python